Lone Sausage: DVD release

 In 2004, Lone Sausage released a limited-edition DVD "single" of the popular short "Here Comes Dr. Tran".

 Showings

-Lone Sausage's cartoons tour with Spike and Mike's Sick and Twisted Festival of Animation.
+Lone Sausage's cartoons tour with Spike and Mike's Festival of Animation.

 Episodes of Dr. Tran aired on G4's Late Night Peep Show.
 The show was originally titled Happy Tree Friends and Friends.

 Their short films show up annually at San Diego Comic-Con with Spike & Mike, and at film festivals such as Sundance and Annecy.
 Many anime conventions around the US often have underground screenings of Dr. Tran shorts as well.